 For the 2023 EAU TC Guidelines, a forensic review and restructure was undertaken.
 An assessment of all newly published literature will be performed for the 2024 TC Guidelines.

 Detailed search strategies for the 2022 guideline are available online: http://uroweb.org/guideline/testicular-cancer/?type=appendices-publications.

-For each recommendation within the guidelines there is an accompanying online strength rating form, the basis of which is a modified GRADE methodology [2,3].
+For each recommendation within the guidelines there is an accompanying online strength rating form which includes the assessment of the benefit to harms ratio and patients ‘preferences for each recommendation.
+The strength rating forms draws on the guiding principles of the GRADE methodology but do not purport to be GRADE [2,3].
 Each strength rating form addresses a number of key elements namely:

 - the overall quality of the evidence which exists for the recommendation, references used in this text are graded according to a classification system modified from the Oxford Centre for Evidence-Based Medicine Levels of Evidence ;

 - the magnitude of the effect (individual or combined effects);

 - the certainty of the results (precision, consistency, heterogeneity and other statistical or study related factors);

 - the balance between desirable and undesirable outcomes;